SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![TeacherHP](./testImage/TeacherScreen/TeacherHP.JPG)

-- If I click on Manage Lectures I can see the list of my lectures.
+- If I click on `Manage Lectures` I can see the list of my lectures.

 ![ManageLecture](./testImage/TeacherScreen/ManageLecture.JPG)

-- If I click on button Delete, I should be able to delete the lecture only if this moment is before 1h the scheduled time.
-If I click, a modal confirmation in shown.
+- If I click on the button `Delete`, I should be able to delete the lecture only if this moment is before 1h the scheduled time.
+If I click, a modal asking for confirmation is shown.

 ![ModalDeleteConfirm](./testImage/TeacherScreen/ModalConfirmDelete.JPG)

-- If I click on button Yes, in this case a modal with the information about the expire time is shown and the delete is blocked.
+- If I click on the button `Yes`, in this case a modal with the information about the expired time is shown and the deletion is blocked.

 ![ModaleDeleteError](./testImage/TeacherScreen/ErrorDelete.JPG)

-### Test 13 (A teacher try to cancel a lecture and the time is not expired)
+### Test 13 (A teacher tries to cancel a lecture and the time is not expired)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)